 You’re too good to let someone like that get you down because you’re destined for great things.

 You feel that pull towards success and have the motivation to get there.

 It might be a long and winding road, but with perseverance, you’ll get there.

 That’s what Faith is all about.

-There’s Always a Lesson to be Learned
+There’s Always a Lesson To Be Learned

 My friend Jen is a blogger and wellness expert at wavesandwillows.com.
 She loves to find new ways to improve and enjoy life and share these ideas with others.
 Her mission is to help people become the happiest and healthiest versions of themselves.
 Good vibes only.

 Jen was recently quoted by U.S. News & World Report on how your mindset and happiness can improve your finances.
-From keeping an open mind in order to discover new income opportunities — To attracting the attention of leaders who are looking to mentor forward thinkers.
+From keeping an open mind in order to discover new income opportunities — To attract the attention of leaders who are looking to mentor forward thinkers.

 We may not love dragging our butts out of bed every morning to start the daily grind.

 But the way we present ourselves not only impacts how others perceive us.
 It also has an effect on who we become.